nicohouillon/vdc_k8s/README.md

 * Defines a kubernetes service using ClusterIP
 * Defines a kubernetes ingress to allow traffic on to the pods

-*(You may manually set up ingress on your laptop, but you must provide instructions th at get it working on a clean k8s cluster).*
+*(You may manually set up ingress on your laptop, but you must provide instructions that get it working on a clean k8s cluster).*

 Create a script (either a standalone script or using Make, Rake, etc..) that automates building